dmx-systems/dmx-documentation/docs/user.rst

 * **confidential**: In a confidential Workspace the owner can read and write.
 Workspace members can read, but not change anything.
 * **collaborative**: A collaborative Workspace can be read and edited by the owner and by all Workspace members.
 * **public**: A public Workspace is world-readable.
 It can be read and edited by the owner and by all Workspace members.
 The default "DMX" Workspace is an example of a public Workspace.
 * **common**: For common Workspaces, you can configure the behaviour in the configuration file ``config.properties``.
 You can decide whether you want to allow reading and/or writing for non-logged in users.
 If configured accordingly, a common Workspace on a DMX instance connected to the internet can be readable and writable to *everyone* on the internet.
-See our :ref:`Admin Documentation<admin-request-filters>` for more details.
+See our :ref:`Admin Guide<admin-request-filters>` for more details.

 Every Workspace has an owner, usually the creator, and optional members.
 When you are logged in you can access the different Workspaces via the :ref:`Workspace selector<user-the-workspace-selector>` in the upper left corner.